Virtual Submissions

 | App-managed audit trail | Not full local history yet | Workflow, field, and access history are tracked |

-| Source governance | Snowflake row access and masking policies apply | App project permissions and stored local state apply; source governance can still matter for source-backed context |
+| Source access | Snowflake row access and masking policies apply | App project permissions and stored local state apply; source access can still matter for source-backed context |

 | Storage impact | No full local submission copy up front | Stored in Hybrid Tables inside the installed app namespace |